2022 Hunga Tonga–Hunga Haʻapai eruption and tsunami: International

-Non-state actors
+Non-state interventions

 On 6 February, The New Zealand Herald and the Fiji Broadcasting Corporation's FBC News reported that SpaceX engineers were working to restore Internet access in Tonga.
 New Zealand National Party Member of Parliament Shane Reti had earlier petitioned SpaceX CEO Elon Musk for assistance in providing Starlink satellite technology to the island country.
 In response, Musk had asked on Twitter whether Tonga authorities could inform him on whether Starlink terminals were needed.
 The Fijian Minister for Communications Aiyaz Sayed-Khaiyum subsequently confirmed that SpaceX engineers would establish and operate a temporary ground station in Fiji to assist with efforts to restore Internet access in Tonga.

 By 23 February, Tonga Cable had managed to restore Tonga's fibre-optic cable with the assistance of SpaceX.
 On 21 February, repair works on the Southern Cross Cable were completed, restoring Internet to Tonga.

 Tongan Olympian flagbearer Pita Taufatofua, who became widely known during the 2016 Summer Olympics, gathered more than US$330,000 in aid to his native country, after he opened a GoFundMe fundraising website.